 - 3 oz.
 Chicken Breast, Roasted - 72 mg choline per serving

-Adding choline-rich foods to your diet is a smart move to lessen the risk of choline deficiency.
-However, given the inefficiency of most dietary cholines' abilities to cross the blood-brain barrier, many nootropic users take their choline-rich diets even further with potent cholinergic nootropics.
+Adding foods rich in choline to your diet is a smart move to lessen the risk of choline deficiency.
+However, given the inefficiency of most dietary cholines' abilities to cross the blood-brain barrier, many nootropic users take their choline-rich diets even further with the intake of potent cholinergic nootropics.

 Of all the choline-related supplements, the three most popular are choline bitartrate, alpha-GPC, and citicoline.

-We'll cover each in the list below, one-by-one, before issuing our final judgment on which nootropic choline source is the best for brain health and cognition.
+We'll examine each source in the choline supplement list below, one-by-one, before issuing our final judgment on which nootropic choline source is the best for brain health and cognition.
 Check it out:

 Many nootropic supplements opt for choline bitartrate as their source of choline, and in doing so they compromise quality for cost.
 By weight, this ingredient contains 41% choline, which is a sizable density when compared against other nootropic choline sources.

-However, in terms of cognition enhancement, there's a major problem with choline bitartrate supplement: this form is very ineffective at crossing the blood-brain barrier.
+However, in terms of cognition enhancement, there's a major problem with choline bitartrate supplement: this form of choline is very ineffective at crossing the blood-brain barrier.

 Put simply: choline bitartrate does not work.

-More specifically, choline bitartrate doesn't work in humans.
+More specifically, choline bitartrate supplements don't work in human adults.

-In rats, the influence of dietary choline on free choline levels was found to be significant.
-One rat study found choline supplementation to promote circulating choline levels by 52% as compared to the choline-free control group -- although acetylcholine synthesis was not significantly improved.<1> In a separate rat model of brain injury, the supplementation of choline bitartrate was found to improve spatial memory and histological neuronal impairments.<2>
+In rats, however, the influence of dietary choline on free choline levels was found to be significant.
+One rat study found choline supplementation to promote circulating choline levels by 52% as compared to the choline-free control group – although acetylcholine synthesis was not significantly improved.1 In a separate research study concerning a rat model of brain injury, the supplementation of choline bitartrate was found to improve spatial memory and histological neuronal impairments.2

 As such, choline bitartrate may qualify as a commendable choline form for bodily choline levels but not for nootropic brain performance.